yext/search-ui-react/docs/answers-react-components.filters.usefilterscontext.md

 ## Filters.useFiltersContext() function

-A hook used to access the FiltersContext.
+A hook used to access the [Filters.FiltersContextType](./answers-react-components.filters.filterscontexttype.md)<!-- -->.

 <b>Signature:</b>